 Recently though, I have felt less like Wonder Woman and more like the limp lasso hanging from her belt.

 Add my slightly sweet, slightly salty orange and miso dressing and I think this bowl will be on our rotation for a good long while.
-If this is detoxing then maybe I should pick up the reigns.

 Why Detox?